-In early January and late February, students will discuss next year’s course selections with their subject teachers.
-All teachers will assist students in choosing a appropriate courses for the next year which best suit their abilities and aspirations.
-Students will submit their course selections electronically, which will then be reviewed by his/her counselor.
+In December, students will discuss next year’s course selections with their subject teachers.
+All teachers will assist students in choosing appropriate courses for the next year which best suit their abilities and aspirations and write their choices on the Course Scheduling Sheet.
+Students will then take home a carbon copy of the Course Scheduling Sheet and have time to review these choices with their families before submitting their course selections electronically at the end of January/beginning of February, which will then be reviewed by his/her counselor.
 This process will provide a basis for the final course selection.

 Once final selections are made, all the course requests are tallied.
 The number of sections of each course and teachers’ next year assignments are determined by these tallies.
 It is very important that each student’s selections be made very carefully, as changes once the schedule has been built cannot be guaranteed.

 If the selections have been carefully made, changes should not be necessary, except in unusual situations.
 If a student wishes to request a change, they must send the request in writing to their school counselor before a date in June, established annually by the Office of Academic Affairs.
 A change is much more likely to occur while the schedules are still being developed.
 Once the schedules are developed, a change request may be difficult or impossible.

 For more information on courses and scheduling, please refer to the Program of Studies.

 When completing the pre-registration form for next year’s courses, please check the following requirements: